- 28 May 2023

 You can filter the display by Adapter Connections:

 Adapter Connections - Select Adapter Connections to display.
-When there are a number of connections for the same adapter, you can choose the connection you want to see.
+When there are a number of connections for a specific adapter, you can choose the connection you want to see.

 The Side Pane